 - Making or responding to an application under the Act

-- Preparing and reviewing coordinated services plans
+- Preparing and reviewing CSP’s

 - Managing an offender.